mishal1/web_battleship_practice/README.md

 #Battleship in the Browser

-Week 3 at Maker's Academy.
+Week 3 at Makers Academy.

 ##Context
 In this project we improved on our battleships game.
 In our [last project](https://github.com/mishal1/Battleship) we implemented the battleships game for the terminal.
 This week we attempted to put the game we built into the browser using Sinatra.